Skip to content

 └── swag-dailymotion-preview.ts

 You can vary the structure of swag-dailymotion's contents and create folders for each of the three.
-However, let us keep it simple with single file components.
+However, for simplicity, use single file components.

 The config file